Ianthe23/MoonFestival/README.md

-# Festival Muzica - Client-Server Application
+# MusicMoon Festival - Client-Server Application

 A .NET-based client-server application for managing a music festival, featuring both TCP and SignalR communication protocols.